Arthritis is a broad term that can refer to a number of conditions. Arthritis of the ankle is most often identified as one of the following:

 You may be experiencing arthritis of the ankle if you have pain or tenderness within your ankle joint, stiffness and reduced motion, swelling, and difficulty walking.

-“There are several nonsurgical treatment options available for arthritis of the ankle,” explains Dr. Ian D. Archibald, ankle doctor at Carolina Orthopaedic & Sports Medicine Center.
+“There are several nonsurgical treatment options available for arthritis of the ankle,” explains Dr. Robert Olson, ankle doctor at Carolina Orthopaedic & Sports Medicine Center.
 “In addition to anti-inflammatory medications, which help to reduce swelling, physical therapy and steroid injections can also ease arthritis pain.”

 If your arthritis does not respond to nonsurgical treatment, you may be a candidate for debridement, ankle fusion, or total ankle replacement surgery.